Our Safeguarding Policy (please see documents below) reflects current guidance and explains the way we ensure children are safe.

 Isn’t my child too young to learn about extremism?

 The Prevent strategy is not just about discussing extremism itself, which may not be appropriate for younger children.
-It is also about teaching children Values, such as Respect for others, which is what we do every day at The Harlington and Sundon Academy Trust.
+It is also about teaching children Values, such as Respect for others, which is what we do every day in school.
 We also teach children about our diverse country and the importance of respecting the views of everyone, through our Personal, Social and Health Education (PSHE) curriculum.
 Any discussions around this subject are always suitable for the age and maturity of the children involved.

 Is extremism really a risk in our area?